ifsm/apollon/docs/source/index.rst

 *apollon* is a feature extraction and modelling frame work for music data analysis.
 It handles low-level audio feature extraction, their aggreagation using Hidden Markov models, and comparison by means of the Self-Organizing Map.
-See the :doc:`starters` chapter for gentle introduction to the mentioned concepts.
+See the :doc:`framework` chapter for gentle introduction to the mentioned concepts.

 Contents